markwylde/code-style/pages/06-models-controllers.md

 - **Never** let models know about HTTP
 - **Always** keep the layers separate

-It's more code upfront—you write both a controller and a model instead of one fat controller.
+It's more code upfront, you write both a controller and a model instead of one fat controller.
 But when your application grows, you'll thank yourself for keeping the layers clean.

-Next, we'll explore error handling—why we let errors bubble up instead of catching them everywhere.